 Bethany R. Lee, Professor & Director of the PhD and Post-Doctoral Program

-Dr. Bethany Lee is a professor at the University of Maryland School of Social Work.
+Dr. Bethany Lee is a professor at the University of Maryland School of Social Work and currently serves as the Director of the PhD and Post-Doctoral Program.
 She has been on the faculty since 2007.
 She received her MSW and PhD from the Brown School of Social Work at Washington University in St. Louis, where she was a student of J. Curtis McMillen (UM SSW PhD alumnus).

 As a West Baltimore resident, Dr. Lee is involved in community development and advocacy efforts in her Sandtown neighborhood

 School of Social Work